marcardioid/marcardioid.github.io/content/pages/Home.md

 URL:
 save_as: index.html

-I am the Lead Data Engineer at [Nike](https://nike.com){:target="_blank"}, where I ship scalable data-intensive applications as the Tech Lead for Membership & Personalization.
+I am a Principal Software Engineer at [Nike](https://nike.com){:target="_blank"}, where I ship scalable data-intensive applications.
 I work with most of the Apache big data stack on a daily basis and I am well-versed in Python, for which I am [available as a tutor](mailto:mail@marcsleegers.com?subject=Python tutoring).

 I am a published author, [a hobbyist game developer](https://marcsleegers.com/splash/){:target="_blank"} and quite the film geek.
 To wind down I love reading fantasy novels, automating my home and running long distances.